manuelmusngi/volatility-modeling-commodities/README.md

 🛡️ Risk Management and Hedging Applications
 Forecasted conditional volatilities can be used to derive optimal hedge ratios, supporting informed decision-making for traders, portfolio managers, policymakers, and risk analysts.
 This reflects the paper’s emphasis on minimizing loss and managing risk in volatile energy markets.

+#### Models Implemented
+The following models are included based on their empirical relevance and practical applicability in volatility forecasting and hedging:

+GARCH — Baseline symmetric volatility model

+EGARCH — Exponential GARCH capturing asymmetric and leverage effects

+FIGARCH — Fractionally integrated GARCH modeling long-memory volatility

+These models are particularly useful for developing risk-minimizing hedge strategies in both commodity and equity markets.

 #### Project architecture

 volatility_model_app/\